lugu/toner_chip_reset/README.md

 * Analyse I2C trame with a logical analyser
 * Visualize I2C packets with pulseview
 * Read one EEPROM datasheet
-* Debug i2c addresses sent (1010001 and not 0101000)
+* Debug i2c addresses sent (1010001 and not 0101000) ~ frequence to high
-* Verifies the timming between read and write operations
+* Verifies the timming between read and write operations (5ms)
 * Find the exact EEPROM chip model
 * Find the EEPROM address (0x53)
 * Read the EPPROM chip